 - Information requirements: 1 to 10 tonnes per year

 Reduced information requirements

 If you manufacture or import your phase-in substance between 1-10 tonnes per year, you may be able to register it with a reduced set of information, covering only its physicochemical properties.
 However, a reduced set can only be used if:

 - there is no indication that the substance has carcinogenic, mutagenic or toxic to reproduction (CMR, category 1A or 1B), persistent, bioaccumulative and toxic (PBT) or very persistent, very bioaccumulative (vPvB) properties, and

-If there is an indication that your substance could have CMR or PBT/vPvB properties, or it is likely to be classified as hazardous under CLP and has dispersive or diffuse uses (also called Annex III criteria), it must be registered with the full Annex VII information including physicochemical, toxicological and ecotoxicological information.
+If there is an indication that your substance could have CMR or PBT/vPvB properties, or it is likely to be classified as hazardous under CLP or has nanoforms and has dispersive or diffuse uses (also called Annex III criteria), it must be registered with the full Annex VII information including physicochemical, toxicological and ecotoxicological information.